Is it time to ground emotional-support animals for good?

 Maureen Van Dorn, flying from Tucson to Chicago, was surprised by a large Dalmatian next to her in seat 3B.

 “I was shocked by the size of this dog,” she says.
 “When the traveler in seat 3A stood up, the dog was able to put his paws on the man’s shoulders.”

-The canine, which did not wear a vest or an ID that would have identified it as a service animal, sprawled into Van Dorn’s personal space, its tail whipping against her legs the entire flight.
+The dog didn’t have a vest or ID to indicate it was a service animal.
+It occupied Van Dorn’s personal space throughout the flight.
+Its tail brushed against her legs the entire time.